Search

 The Berwickshire News and General Advertiser dated the 2nd of January 1917 reads: “Rev. Malcolm M. Thomson, Minister of Castlegate Baptist Church, Berwick, has been notified that his 4th son, Pte.
 Kenneth F. Thomson, Canadians, has been killed in action on 19th [died on the 26th] Sept.
 His 3rd son, Pte.
 Angus M. Thomson, Canadians, was killed in action about the same date in France.”

-His particulars were sent to his sister Winifred Best nee Thomson of Galiano Island, British Columbia, Canada.
+His particulars were sent to his sister Winifred Best of Galiano Island, British Columbia, Canada.

-By 1922 Kenneth’s father Malcolm moved to Dorking, Surrey.
+By 1922 Kenneth’s father Malcolm moved to Dorking.
 The 1922 to the 1930 Surrey, England Electoral Registers read that he lived at 3 Clifton Terrace, Cliftonville, Dorking.

-Malcolm Thomson died in the 2nd quarter of 1932 in the Registration District of Dorking, Surrey.
-He was buried on the 10th of June 1932 at the Dorking Municipal Cemetery.
+Malcolm Thomson died in the 2nd quarter of 1932 in Dorking.
+He was buried on 10th June 1932 in Dorking Cemetery.
 He was 91 years old.

 Born Guilsborough, Northamptonshire